THOMASELOVE/432-classes-2025/class01/README.md

 ### Campuswire discussion forum is open 24/7

 Our [Campuswire discussion forum](https://campuswire.com/) is now open 24 hours a day, 7 days a week, and is a great place to ask (and answer) questions.
 In fact, there's a poll up there now!
 The system is highly catered to getting you help fast and efficiently from classmates, the TAs, and myself.

-Rather than emailing questions to the teaching staff, I encourage you to post your questions on Campuswire.
-If you’re new to Campuswire, sign up via the email you received from me at your CWRU email.
+- Rather than emailing questions to the teaching staff, I encourage you to post your questions on [Campuswire](https://campuswire.com/).
+If you’re new to [Campuswire](https://campuswire.com/), sign up via the email you received from me at your CWRU email.
 If you can't find the email, email me at `thomas dot love` at `case dot edu`, and I'll send another.

 ### TA Office Hours will start Friday 2025-01-17

 Attend TA office hours to get one-on-one help or share a computer problem.
 TA office hours are held via Zoom, and will begin on Friday 2025-01-17, and continue through Tuesday 2025-04-22, except for Martin Luther King Day (Monday 2025-01-20) and Spring Break (hours are cancelled from 2025-03-08 through 2025-03-14.)

-Zoom information to join these sessions is posted to our Shared Google Drive.
+Zoom information to join these sessions is posted to our **Shared Google Drive**.
 TA office hours will be held over Zoom according to the following schedule:

 Day	| Time(s)
 :---------: | :-------------------------------------------------------------
 Fridays | 12:15 to 1:45 PM
 Sundays	| 6 to 7:30 PM and 8:30 to 10 PM
 Mondays	| 11:30 AM to 1 PM and 7:30 to 9 PM and 9 to 10:30 PM
 Tuesdays | 11:15 AM to 12:45 PM and 6 to 7:30 PM and 9 to 10:30 PM

-(*note*: virtually all assignments for this course are due on Wednesdays at noon.
+(*Note*: virtually all assignments for this course are due on Wednesdays at noon.
+See [the Course Calendar](https://thomaselove.github.io/432-2025/calendar.html) for the final word on all deadlines.)

 ### If all else fails...